Composite High/Low Momentum Blau_HLM

 -

-The Composite High-Low Momentum is described by William Blau in the book "Momentum, Direction, and Divergence: Applying the Latest Momentum Indicators for Technical Analysis".
+Der Composite High-Low Momentum Wird in den folgenden Buch von William Blau beschrieben: "Momentum, Direction, and Divergence: Applying the Latest Momentum Indicators for Technical Analysis".

 Composite High-Low Momentum Indicator by William Blau